Alientation/32-bit-Emulator/README.md

 * ~~Disk Memory~~ ***Added 7/21/24***
 * ~~Virtual Memory~~ ***Added 7/25/24***
 * File System
+* Benchmarking system..
-* Benchmarking system.. ~~Goal instr/s would be around 100 million~~ WE HAVE THE GOAL HIT SO QUICKLY, NEXT STEP IS TO OPTIMIZE VIRTUAL MEMORY
+* ~~Goal instr/s would be around 100 million~~
+* ~~WE HAVE THE GOAL HIT SO QUICKLY, NEXT STEP IS TO OPTIMIZE VIRTUAL MEMORY~~
+* Virtual memory is way better than before, although it is still significantly slower than without, that is expected since virtual memory just adds another level of indirection.
+Next goal is to optimize the page swaps which will happen with larger programs.
   * Haven't optimized *too* much, but reaching upwards of 13 million instructions per second with a simple loop in assembly
   * Voiding the logger macros significantly improves performance (roughly 25% speed up), need to have an option to void the logger macros
   * WOah, 2.5x speed up when reading instruction word by assuming 4 byte alignment by simply casting the byte array to a word array and indexing into it